openapx/r-service-txflow/README.md

 intended for synchronizing with and transferring data to and from the data repository by agents, essentially a classic data mover.

-The txflow REST API is not intended for direct access by individual users.
+The txflow REST API is not intended for direct access by individual users as it knows nothing about permissions.
+It is left to the host environment where the users are provided access to the downloaded and staged data to manage access permission.

+Direct user access to data repositories and snapshots will be provided through the Flow REST API in a future release.

 <br/>

 ### Repositories and Snapshots and the Work Area
-The txflow REST API implements a commit-style workflow to upload data and create snapshots via a work area that is subsequently committed to the repository.
+The txflow REST API implements a commit-style workflow to upload data and create and edit snapshots via dedicated work areas.
+Once all updates are completed, the work area is committed to the repository.

-A work area is created specifying a new or existing snapshot.
+A work area is created specifying a new or existing snapshot as a starting point.
 If the snapshot exists, the work area is initiated with the snapshot specification.
-Existing snapshot data files or blobs are not staged in the work area.
+Existing snapshot data files or blobs are not staged in the work area, only references to them.

 All data files or blobs are uploaded to the work area.
 In addition, a reference to a data file or blob that exists in the repository can be added, either using the repository resource or a snapshot reference.

-Similarly a data file or blob can be deleted from the work area.
+Similarly a data file or blob can be dropped from the work area.

 Once the work area is deemed complete and ready, it is committed to the repository.